kaylajanos/RepData_PeerAssessment1/PA1_template.md

 ```r
 max_int<-interval$interval[which.max(interval$mean_steps)]
 ```
--The Maximum average steps took place during interval 835
+- The Maximum average steps took place during interval 835

 **Imputing missing values**
 1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
-- Since I originally removed the missings, I am reading back in the data
+  + Since I originally removed the missings, I am reading back in the data
-- Then using summary to see which variables have missing values
+  + Then using summary to see which variables have missing values

 ```r
 activity2<-read.csv("activity.csv")